w-yeehong/tp/docs/team/itssodium.md

 ## Project: Covigent

-Covigent is a desktop application that is used to aid hotel staff handle the Covid situation better.
+Covigent is a desktop application that is used to aid hotel staff handle the Covid-19 situation better.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.